 The Headmaster may recommend to the Disciplinary Hearing Committee, as assigned by the Governing Board of Directors, long-term suspension (more than10 days) and/or expulsion of a student for serious cause.
 The parent/guardian will be notified of the school's intent to long-term suspend or expel the student, and a hearing shall be held in accordance with ACA's policies and procedures.
-The Long-Term Suspension and Expulsion Policy and Procedure can be found in the Academies Standard School Policies Guide, <a href="https://linked.n
+The Long-Term Suspension and Expulsion Policy and Procedure can be found in the Academies Standard School Policies Guide, Linked here.